cvanelteren/splitboard/readme.md

 -   [ ] Rotary encoder
     -   [ ] Are single ticks detected?
     -   [ ] Are both positive as well as negative clicks detected?
-    -   [ ] Does the esp32  flash irregardless of  the rotary
+    -   [ ] Does the esp32  flash regardless of  the rotary
         encoder position?
 -   [ ] LEDs
     -   [ ] Can colors be encoded?